-Here’s a look from reporters at nearby eateries to try around Los Angeles, Orange County, and the Inland Empire.
+Here’s a look at nearby eateries to try around Los Angeles, Orange County, and the Inland Empire, according to our reporters.

 — Brock Keeling, Restaurant Reporter